 Some of the points are explained below that shows the difference between Java Heap vs Stack:

-- When Java Heap is fully occupied then it throws out of memory error or Java heap space error.
-When stack memory is occupied, it throws stack overflow error.
+- When Java Heap is fully occupied, it throws out memory error or Java heap space error.
+When stack memory is occupied, it throws a stack overflow error.

 - When the new object has been created, it simply gets stored in Java heap memory.
 The reference of the new object has been stored in stack memory.